RajGothi/HMM_POS-Tagging/readme.md

-# Hidden Markov Model Assignment
+# POS Tagging by Hidden Markov Model

 ## Tools Installation
 Ensure you have the required Python libraries installed by running the following commands: